Curve Editor: Value Graph

 Warning

-Shortcuts in Autograph are contextual and dependent on your mouse position.
+Shortcuts in Autograph are contextual and dependent on mouse position.
 These shorcuts are valid when your mouse cursor is over the Graph Editor.

 A button at the top right of the panel allows you to fit the current selection, rather than pressing the F key.